fhdsl/Proactive_Data_Management_and_Sharing/README.md

-# Data Management and Sharing
+# Proactive Data Management and Sharing

 This course was created from [this GitHub template](https://github.com/jhudsl/OTTR_Template).